17akshat05/ITALIAN-BRAINROT-MADE-WITH-UNITY/README.md

 - Buttons not responding initially.
 - Also the text and canvas issue
 - Game starting directly without the menu scene.
 (I fixed it using ctrl+ shift+b then i did some changes put main menu on top and then main game )
+- Also sometiimes i forgot to add scripts in different objects and thinking a lot why it isnt working though everything was correct lol

 But fixing these issues helped me understand **how Unity scenes, UI buttons, and GameObjects interact**.
 Now I feel confident to build more polished and advanced games in the future—this was truly the best start to my game-dev journey 🚀